Network Intrusion Detection: Evolution from Conventional Approaches to LLM Collaboration and Emerging Risks: Utilizing LLMs for Network Intrusion Detection: Capabilities and Limitations

 In the field of intrusion detection, SFT is often combined with labeled datasets such as CICIoT2023 or TON-IoT, enabling models to classify new or unseen network events with high accuracy \cite{109.4} (2024) and \cite{109.2} (2025).

 In essence, CPT focuses on transferring domain knowledge, while SFT aligns the model with a clear detection goal.
-CPT enriches the model's internal representation space with cybersecurity semantics, while SFT operationalizes this knowledge to achieve actionable intrusion detection system (IDS) performance.
-Modern LLM-based intrusion detection system (IDS) frameworks often combine the two—first performing domain-adaptive CPT on large amounts of unlabeled security data, followed by SFT on smaller labeled attack datasets—to achieve superior detection of both known and novel threats \cite{109.6} (2024) and \cite{109.8} (2024).
+CPT enriches the model's internal representation space with cybersecurity semantics, while SFT operationalizes this knowledge to achieve actionable NIDS performance.
+Modern LLM-based NIDS frameworks often combine the two—first performing domain-adaptive CPT on large amounts of unlabeled security data, followed by SFT on smaller labeled attack datasets—to achieve superior detection of both known and novel threats \cite{109.6} (2024) and \cite{109.8} (2024).